-The list includes people with disabilities, pushchairs, and, of course, older, less mobile people.
+The list includes people with disabilities, pushchairs, and older, less mobile people.
 Then within this section, there is a whole host of individual access issues specific to each group.

 It’s clear accessible tourism isn’t a one size fits all term; it’s an individual thing which is important to a mass audience.

 What Accessible Tourism Means to us

-We approach accessible tourism from a physical disability point of view so to us accessible tourism means being able to travel without fear, going where and when we want and experiencing the world the same as everyone else.
+We approach accessible tourism from a physical disability point of view, so accessible tourism means being able to travel without fear, going where and when we want and experiencing the world the same as everyone else.